 Contribution details: The employer contributes.
-Contribution limits in 2019 are up to 25% of an employee’s compensation or $56,000, whichever is less.
+Contribution limits in 2020 are up to 25% of an employee’s compensation or $57,000 ($56,000 for the 2019 tax year), whichever is less.
 If you contribute to a SEP IRA for yourself and your employees, you must contribute to everyone’s account equally (based on a percentage of salary).
 You can’t pay yourself a greater percentage, and you can’t play favorites.

-Withdrawal rules: Required minimum distributions (RMDs) must be taken in the year you turn 70 ½.
+Withdrawal rules: SEP IRAs are subject to required minimum distribution (RMD) rules.
 If you withdraw your money before age 59 ½, you may be subject to income tax and a 10% penalty.

 What we like: Employees may combine these with a Traditional or Roth IRA.
 Read up on the IRS rules for more details here.

 What we don’t like: Catch-up contributions aren’t allowed for those 50 and older.
 There’s also no Roth version of a SEP IRA, which means there’s no option to pay taxes now and withdraw your money tax-free in retirement.

 Good for: Individuals who are self-employed, or own a small business with few or no employees.

 The alphabet soup of all retirement plans, SIMPLE stands for Savings Incentive Match Plan for Employees.
 SIMPLE IRAs allow employees to contribute a Traditional IRA, and employers must contribute.
 In this way, it’s similar to companies that offer matching 401(k)s.